 Keep Checking In

 Go back to your ideas and desired direction often to see if you are on track or need to adjust.
 So often, we start a journey with great intentions and get derailed along the way.
 It’s easy to become discouraged and give up when you have difficulties along the way.
-Sometimes we find our desired change is not what we wanted and need to reconsider.
+Sometimes, we find that our desired change is not what we wanted and that we need to reconsider.
 Change is hard, so stop often and recall why you started on this journey.
 Remind yourself why it’s important to you.

 Many famous individuals had to overcome multiple failures and rejections but kept true to their dreams and stayed on their path.
 Read about Walt Disney, Albert Einstein, JK Rowling, Jim Carey, Franklin Roosevelt, Abraham Lincoln, Dr. Seuss, and Steve Jobs.
 I believe you will find them inspiring, and perhaps their stories will be helpful for overcoming fear and keeping you from giving up on your journey.